 What Employers Can Find Out About You Online

 When you're going on interviews for a new job and potential employers have your resume, it's becoming very common for companies to perform internet searches on your name as part of their background check.
-Employers want to see what else they can turn up about you outside of your carefully-curated resume, cover letter, and well-rehearsed answers to their interview questions.
+Employers want to see what else they can turn up about you outside of your carefully curated resume, cover letter, and well-rehearsed answers to their interview questions.

-Once you know that employers will search for you online, you can use that to your advantage.
-It might actually become your secret weapon and set you apart from the competition, especially if you have published articles online under your name, for example, that show you're an expert in your profession.
+Doing this might actually become your secret weapon and set you apart from the competition, especially if you have published articles online under your name, for example, that show you're an expert in your profession.
 You can post information such as the following:

 - An online portfolio of your work